Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/configuration/authentication/basic-auth.md

 ## Introduction

 The Kong Developer Portal can be fully or partially authenticated using HTTP protocol's Basic Authentication scheme.
-Requests will be sent with the Authorization header that contains the word `Basic` followed by the base64-encoded `username:password` string.
+Requests are sent with an Authorization header that contains the word `Basic` followed by the base64-encoded `username:password` string.

 Basic Authentication for the Dev Portal can be enabled using any of the following ways: